Green Farm, Kent, England

 When to Go

 Any time.
-It’s like visiting friends for a weekend and there will always be something to entertain the children, whether it’s lambs being born, chicks hatching or bluebells carpeting the woods in a shimmering haze.
+It’s like visiting friends for a weekend and there will always be something to entertain both curious adults and children alike, whether it’s lambs being born, chicks hatching or bluebells carpeting the woods in a shimmering haze.

 Spring is an especially good time, when the woods are starred with tiny pink and white wood anemones.
 Later they shimmer with bluebells.
 In the late spring there are special evenings of listening to the nightingales with ornithologists and folk singers.